Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Introduction

-In this paper, we exploit the dynamics of an open quantum system as a generic quantum physical reservoir to construct a reservoir computing framework.
-In Section \ref{PhysRevSys}, we introduce the physical platform for implementing a QRPC.
-In Section \ref{QPRCIm}, we utilize the QPRC to study its effectiveness when applied to a typical pattern recognition problem in machine learning.
-Finally, in Section \ref{QPRC2Q} we deploy the QPRC approach to study an archetypal open quantum mechanical problem: a quantum emitter coupled to a structured photonic reservoir.
+In this work, we exploit the dynamics of an open quantum system as a generic quantum physical reservoir to establish the reservoir computing framework.
+We do this by introducing the physical platform for implementing the proposed QPRC and demonstrating its effectiveness against both a typical pattern recognition problem within the domain of machine learning and a fundamental open quantum mechanical problem involving quantum emitters coupled to a structured photonic reservoir.